 As far as the fridge enclosure with the wine cabinet and the pantry, we would have been totally lost by ourselves.
-The tricks to keeping it all square (and the big pipe clamps to do this) would have been way over our head.
-Plus, my Grandpa decided to make up plans so that both units could be carried in the house and then tipped up, meaning the back of each unit is at an angle.
+The tricks to keeping it all square (and the big woodworking pipe clamps to do this) would have been way over our head.
+Plus, my Grandpa decided to make up plans so that both units could be carried in the house and then tipped up; meaning the back of each unit is at an angle.
 Then the trim covers the angle so that you don’t see it was built that way.
 Anyways, the math on that part alone would have thrown us for a loop.

 I’ve kinda spread out the price breakdown throughout this post, so I’ll tally it all below.

-DIY Drawer Fronts – $125
+- DIY Drawer Fronts $125

-Custom Cabinet Doors and Hinges – $505
+- Buying Cabinet Doors $505

 We feel great with what we DIY’d versus what we paid to have done.
 I think we spent our money really well here.
-Would you have done something different?

 You can see the whole kitchen reveal for all the sources!
 The paint color is Cracked Pepper by Behr but we had it color matched so that we could use the Benjamin Moore Advance line.
 The brass bar pulls were a splurge but worth it.